Accounts payable automation best practices

 As AP processes digitize, security becomes even more critical to protect financial assets and sensitive data.

-Best practice #9: Establish segregation of duties
+Best practice number 9: Establish segregation of duties

 Maintain separation between: